Mattachine Society: Legacy

 In the Quantum Leap comic book titled Up Against a Stonewall (1992), the Mattachine Society and the Daughters of Bilitis are mentioned as two groups campaigning for LGBT rights prior to the Stonewall riots.

 The 1995 film Stonewall included members of the Mattachine Society of New York among its characters.
 Mattachine members are seen leafleting, attending meetings and participating in the Annual Reminder picket in Philadelphia.
 However, the film sets the Reminder earlier in the summer than it really was, predating the June 28 Stonewall riots.

 In 2002 Mattachine Midwest was inducted into the Chicago Gay and Lesbian Hall of Fame.

 In 2009 the Mattachine Society and its founders became the subjects of the play The Temperamentals by Jon Marans.
 After workshop performances in 2009, the play opened Off-Broadway at New World Stages in early 2010.
 The Temperamentals received a Drama Desk Award for Best Ensemble Cast.
 Michael Urie, who originated the role of Rudi Gernreich, received a Lucille Lortel Award for Outstanding Lead Actor.

 A new Mattachine Society of Washington, D.C. was formed in 2011 and is dedicated to original archival research of LGBT political history.

 The Playboy Club, a 2011 television series on NBC, includes a lesbian Playboy Bunny in a lavender marriage with a gay man.
 The two are members of the Chicago Mattachine chapter.

 The Mattachine Steps, also known as the Cove Avenue stairway, is an outdoor staircase in Silver Lake, Los Angeles, dedicated to the Mattachine Society in 2012 in memory of its founder Harry Hay.

 In 2015, a gay bar called Bar Mattachine opened in downtown Los Angeles.
 The podcast "Making Gay History" (season 1, episode 7) is about Mattachine co-founder Chuck Rowland, and another episode is about Mattachine co-founder Harry Hay (season 4, episode 3).

 Julius’ bar in Manhattan has held a monthly party called "Mattachine" honoring the early gay rights pioneers.

+The 2018 TV series The Bletchley Circle: San Francisco, episodes 4 and 5, mention the Mattachine Society as part of the story about corrupt police, drug dealers, and gay men using secret codes in newspaper advertisements to communicate meeting places and times.